Browse Dictionary: Letter “S”

 savāri+ā, has reformed, has improved, has refined; has embellished, has adorned.

-Grammar: verb, past tense; third person, masculine, singular.
+Grammar : verb, past tense; third person, masculine, singular.

-Etymology: Lahndi - saṁvāraṇ (to decorate, to beautify/embellish, to prepare); Sindhi - saṁvāraṇu; Kashmiri - savārun (to make arrangements, to keep well/to embellish well); Sanskrit - saṁvāryati (संवारयति - keeps covered, keeps in the right manner, keeps embellished).
+Etymology : Lahndi - saṁvāraṇ (to decorate, to beautify/embellish, to prepare); Sindhi - saṁvāraṇu; Kashmiri - savārun (to make arrangements, to keep well/to embellish well); Sanskrit - saṁvāryati (संवारयति - keeps covered, keeps in the right manner, keeps embellished).

-Grammar: verb, past tense; third person, masculine, plural.
+Grammar : verb, past tense; third person, masculine, singular.

 sej